py-why/EconML/doc/spec/estimation/dml.rst

 Thus one can use the Lasso regression to estimate the nuisance functions :math:`q` and :math:`p` in the first stage of the Double ML process.
 This high-dimensional linear structural assumption enables provable worst-case rates of :math:`n^{-1/4}` from the first stage estimates as long as the sparsity of the coefficients :math:`\delta` and :math:`\gamma` is small enough.
 Hence, the assumptions of the DML framework are provably satisfied.

 For this reason our library also provides a subclass of the DML estimator class that is tailored to sparse linear models for the nuisance functions.
+This special case of DML is implemented in the class :py:class:`~econml.dml.SparseLinearDMLCateEstimator`.

 Example Use Cases: Single Outcome, Single Treatment
 ---------------------------------------------------